README.md

 The most commonly used R packages available for network analysis, such as {igraph} or {sna}, are mainly oriented around directed or undirected one-mode networks.
 But researchers are increasingly interested in analysing multimodal (one-, two-, or three-mode), multilevel (connected multimodal networks), or multilayer (multiplex or signed) networks.
 Existing procedures typically involve ‘projecting’ them into one-mode networks so that they can be used with those tools, but thereby potentially losing important structural information, or require one or more other specific packages.
 Translating between packages various syntaxes and expectations can introduce significant transaction costs though, driving confusion, inefficiencies, and errors.

-{migraph} builds upon {manynet} to offer smart solutions to these problems.
-It includes functions for marking and measuring networks and their nodes and ties, identifying motifs and memberships in them, and modelling these networks or simulating processes such as diffusion upon them.
-Based on {manynet}, every function works for any compatible network format - from base R matrices or edgelists as data frames, {igraph}, {network}, or {tidygraph} objects.
+{migraph} builds upon {manynet} to offer smart solutions to these problems. {migraph} includes functions for analysing and modelling these networks.
+Since it is based on {manynet}, every function works for any compatible network format - from base R matrices or edgelists as data frames, {igraph}, {network}, or {tidygraph} objects.
 This means it is compatible with your existing workflow, is extensible by other packages, and uses the most efficient algorithm available for each task.

 The package is intended as a software companion to the book: